 Our diverse collections include natural sciences specimens containing genetic material which we collect, manage and care for in line with the laws and regulations relating to Access and Benefit-sharing, arising from the Nagoya Protocol and Convention on Biological Diversity.

 The Nagoya Protocol is an international agreement designed to ensure fair and equitable access and benefit sharing (ABS) for the use of genetic resources.
 The Protocol requires all users conducting research and development of genetic resources and associated traditional knowledge, to demonstrate due diligence to ensure access and use is undertaken in accordance with the legislation of the country the resources originated from.

-Our collections acquisition, access and management procedures follow the CETAFs Code of Conduct & Best Practices on Access and Benefit-Sharing.
+Our collections acquisition, access and management procedures follow the UK Access and Benefit Sharing Regulations.

 It is the responsibility of all internal and external individual users / researchers of our natural sciences collections to comply with the Protocol.